-The Notice to inform the Plan Administrator of a Qualifying Event (including a Covered Employee's entitlement to Medicare) must contain (1) the name of the Qualified Beneficiary; (2) the name of the Plan to which the Notice applies; (3) a description of the Qualifying Event; and (4) the date on which the Qualifying Event occurred.
+The Notice to inform the Plan Administrator of a Qualifying Event must contain: (a) the name of the Qualified Beneficiary; (b) the name of the Plan to which the Notice applies; (c) a description of the Qualifying Event; and (d) the date on which the Qualifying Event occurred.
+Evidence that the event has occurred, acceptable to the COBRA Administrator, must be provided with the Notice.
+The Qualified Beneficiary's signed certification shall be deemed "acceptable" evidence.